vincentntang/vincentntang.com/content/posts/20211030-how-we-grew-tampadevs/index.md

 - Create a profile and put interesting stories/post
 - Create a bit.ly tracking link as the website

-In the earlier conversation, we talked about finding {local_company_name} on linkedin.
+In the earlier conversation, we talked about finding {local-company-name} on linkedin.
 You also need to find nonprofits in tech as well.
 There's usually less than a dozen per city, so it's fairly easy to find.
 If you do a search on #tampa #dev on twitter/instagram + look up associated followers, you'll find this in 5 minutes

 Example profile: